Record Class ICA

 equals

 Indicates whether some other object is "equal to" this one.
 The objects are equal if the other object is of the same class and if all the record components are equal.
-All components in this record class are compared withObjects::equals(Object,Object)
+All components in this record class are compared withObjects::equals(Object,Object). -

 components

-public double[][] components()Returns the value of thecomponents
+public double[][] components()Returns the value of thecomponentsrecord component.- Returns:

 - the value of the

-record component
+componentsrecord component

 -